frostmarked/bonParent/README.md

 Dont be fooled like me...
 Its actually liquibase that found a lock.
 But! the default setup from jhipster makes that very important piece of info go away in silence.
-Or should I blame Spring Boot? or Liquibase?...
+Or should I blame Liquibase?... is it not obvious that it should be a warning???
 Anyway setting logging in prod profile to DEBUG solved the mystery.

 ```